Importing cars and car parts

 Licence plate registration

 Before your imported vehicle is considered road-legal, it has to be registered in your name or your company’s name.
-To do so, simply follow this handy roadmap and register your vehicle with RDW.
+To do so, simply follow this handy step-by-step plan and register your vehicle with RDW.
 If you are going to use the car yourself, register it in your own name or your company’s name.
 If you want to sell the cars as a dealer, include the vehicles in your company stock (in Dutch).
 You will receive the licence plate number on a vehicle registration card.

 Bpm tax